World leaders in treatments for people with cognitive-communication disorders (CCD) after traumatic brain injury (TBI).

 Sign up for the course.

-This project is a collaboration between South Western Sydney and Western NSW Local Health Districts and the University of Sydney, funded through a National Disability Insurance Agency Mainstream Capacity Building Grant.
+This project, a collaboration between South Western Sydney and Western NSW Local Health Districts and the University of Sydney funded by a National Disability Insurance Agency Mainstream Capacity Building Grant, aims to improve health care accessibility for people with communication disabilities by supporting teams to implement practical changes that enhance communication, patient engagement, choice and control, and staff satisfaction.

 You can contact the Communication for Safe Care Project Officer on [email protected].